Can a soon-to-be mama ever get a little bit of rest and relaxation or is it simply impossible?

 You will be able to determine what type of massage you’ll receive, the most comfortable positioning for you, how long the massage will last, and if you would like to remain clothed.

-When it comes to the actual massage, your massage therapist will generally start at the top of your body and work their way down.
+When it comes to the actual massage, your massage therapist will generally ask you some questions to identify the areas of your body that need the most work.
+They will then tailor the massage to your specific needs.
 During your first visit, it is important you communicate about what feels good and what hurts.

 How many times should I get a pregnancy massage?